Jira AI recommendations in software projects

 Generating tasks and breaking down work

 Atlassian has been focusing on what it calls "Jumpstart planning," and one of the handiest native features is the AI work breakdown.
 You can feed it a huge epic, like "Launch New User Dashboard," and ask it to suggest smaller user stories or sub-tasks.
-It’s a pretty good way to build out a backlog without having to brainstorm every little thing from scratch.
+It’s an impressive way to build out a backlog while ensuring you cover all the necessary bases.

 You can also create a whole Jira ticket just by typing out a sentence.
-The AI figures out what you mean, fills in the fields, and gets it logged, which definitely saves some time.
+The AI figures out what you mean, fills in the fields, and gets it logged, which definitely saves some time and keeps the momentum going.

 Connecting conversations to tasks

-Here’s where things get tricky.
-Jira’s built-in AI is helpful, but it works on the assumption that you’re already logged into Jira when a great idea or a critical bug report comes up.
-But we all know that’s not how it works.
+While Jira’s built-in AI is helpful, it naturally focuses on information already within the platform.
+However, we all know that ideas and bug reports often originate in other places.
 The most important stuff usually starts in a Slack channel, a Microsoft Teams chat, or a customer support ticket.

-A much smoother way to handle this is to use a tool that automatically brings the work into Jira.
-For instance, eesel AI plugs into the places where work actually begins, like your chat apps and help desks such as Zendesk or Jira Service Management.
-When a user flags a bug in a support conversation or a PM outlines a new feature in Slack, eesel AI can create a perfectly formatted Jira issue in an instant.
-It can figure out the issue type, set the priority, and attach the entire conversation for context, all without anyone having to do it manually.
+To supplement Jira's native capabilities, you can use specialized tools to bring external work into the platform.
+For instance, eesel AI is a great option that plugs into the places where work actually begins, like your chat apps and help desks such as Zendesk or Jira Service Management.
+When a user flags a bug in a support conversation or a PM outlines a new feature in Slack, eesel AI can help create a perfectly formatted Jira issue in an instant.
+It can help identify the issue type, set the priority, and attach the conversation for context.

 An image showing how eesel AI creates a Jira ticket directly from a Slack conversation, preserving context.